 Co-struggling with victim-survivors of sexual violence

 In addition to the issues outlined above, co-struggling with people who have experienced sexual violence presents its own set of challenges.
-I have learned much from activists fighting other oppressions, and their perspectives inform my work.
 The focus on this blog is sexual violence, but struggles against oppression intersect.
-Sexual violence intersects with discrimination and privilege based on race, class, gender and myriad other factors, and those accumulations compound the trauma.
-So while some of the following may be applicable to other struggles, I am speaking about the violations I know best.
+Sexual violence intersects with discrimination and privilege based on race, class, gender and myriad other factors, and those accumulations compound trauma.

 Often, co-strugglers are secondary victim-survivors themselves: a family member or close friend has experienced sexual violence.
 For them, following the ring theory—”comfort in, dump out”—may be especially challenging.